 Waterbeds.
 If this brings nightmarish images of the 80s to mind, banish them!
 Today’s waterbeds don’t move as much as their earlier brethren did.
 Newer technology allows you to change positions without disturbing the sleep of your partner.

 This brings to mind back pain.
-Older waterbeds may not have provided sufficient spine support, giving sleepers backaches when they got up in the morning.
-Today’s waterbeds have a new technology that helps to increase back support for sleepers so that they wake up pain-free.
+Older waterbeds like free flow mattresses may not have provided sufficient spine support, giving sleepers backaches when they got up in the morning.
+Today’s waterbeds especially softside varieties have a new technology that help with entry and exiting.
+They have less motion than regular beds and have increased back support for sleepers so that they wake up virtually pain-free.
 Another thing that helps with reducing pain: water heaters.
-These also help to alleviate pain and stiffness.
+These also help to relax tired achy muscles and alleviate pain and stiffness.